Tauromachian/awesomewm/README.md

 ## Minor changes to defaults

 I inverted the functioning of Super + j and Super + k.
 Now it is a little more intuitive for NVim users.
+I also inverted the Shift + j and Shift + k to change the app's order.

 `Alt` + `clickdrag` Allows you to move the windows